nkiraly/koadstation/README.md

 Q: What is the recommended way of running these stations on windows?

-A: The most streamlined approach for provisioning is to use GitHub for windows shell as it will make vagrant ssh work without any additional configuration.
+A: The most streamlined approach for provisioning is to use GitHub for windows shell as it will make vagrant, ssh, curl etc work without any additional configuration.
 For full shell administration though, PuTTY is recommended to connect to the stations' forwarded SSH port.